FirefoxCSS-Store/FirefoxCSS-Store.github.io/.github/ISSUE_TEMPLATE/-send-your-theme.md

 ---
 name: "❤  Send Your Theme"
 about: An easy way to submit your theme if you don't know how to do it via pull request.
 title: "[NEWTHEME] Name of your theme"
 labels: new theme
-assignees: Neikon
+assignees: Neikon, BeyondMagic

 ---